bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 If you have platforms specified in your repository, a `deploy` workflow will be automatically generated when adding the app on Bitrise.
 The content of this workflow depends on the platform: for example, if your app contains only an iOS project, the workflow will contain the `Certificate and profile installer` and the `Xcode Archive & Export for iOS` Steps.

-You can build both iOS and Android projects at the same time or you can build them separately, each using their own workflow.
-You can set this in the `Platform` input of the `Flutter Build` Step any time.
+You can build both iOS and Android projects at the same time or you can build them separately, each using their own workflow. **You can set this in the** `Platform` **input of the** `**Flutter Build**` **Step any time**.
 By default, the Step is configured according to the platform or platforms that the scanner detected when adding the app on Bitrise.

 Here's an example workflow we'll use in this configuration, with all the necessary Steps:

 ![](/img/flutter-workflow.png)We'll discuss the Steps specific to iOS and Android deployment in their respective sections!

+{% include message_box.html type="note" title="Packages and libraries" content="We also support building Flutter packages and libraries.
+Unlike in the case of apps, there is no artifact to build so there is no need for a `Flutter Build` Step in your workflow."%}

-### Deploying to Bitrise
+### Deploying a Flutter app to Bitrise

 The `Deploy to bitrise.io` step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](/builds/build-artifacts-online/)tab on your Build’s page.